kwur/new-kwur-site/_posts/2009-09-23-goner-fest-6-this-weekend.md

   </p>

   <p>
-    So it looks like I&#8217;m going to go on ahead and make the 8 hour drive (from Georgia) to catch the festival which runs from Thursday night through Saturday (or Sunday if you can hang around for some extra wind-down DJ festivities).
+    So it looks like I’m going to go on ahead and make the 8 hour drive (from Georgia) to catch the festival which runs from Thursday night through Saturday (or Sunday if you can hang around for some extra wind-down DJ festivities).
   </p>

   <p>